jarak-lvly/openrv-macos-tart-build-cy2025/README.md

 - The generated application is ad-hoc signed; it is not Developer ID signed or Apple-notarized.
 - This is not an officially supported OpenRV build environment.
 - Some dependencies may change over time as OpenRV evolves.
-- The upstream Tart base image uses the moving `latest` tag, so its bundled macOS and Xcode versions may change over time.
+- The upstream Tart base image uses the moving `latest` tag, so its bundled macOS version may change over time.

 ## References